unblu/ios-demo-notifications/README.md

-# Demo app showing how to work with Unblu SDK with push notifications
+# Demo app showing how to work with push notifications

 # Installing